xebia/integrate-mcp-with-copilot/.github/steps/5-step.md

    - Open Copilot Chat and select your new FastAPI MCP server as a tool.
    - Ask Copilot to list available tools or call your endpoints.

+7. **Time left?**

+   Some ideas to explore:

+   - Create a reusable prompt in VS code that is configured to use your tools.
+   - See how fast you can add MCP support to an API of your own.
+   - Try out a few other MCP servers.
+   - Read up on [sampling](https://modelcontextprotocol.io/docs/concepts/sampling), which wasn't covered in this workshop but is a powerful feature of MCP servers.

 #### :star: Best Practices

 - Use clear `operation_id` values for your endpoints.
 - Add descriptions to your endpoints for better AI understanding.
 - Secure your API if exposing it beyond local development.
-- See [modelcontextprotocol.io best practices](https://modelcontextprotocol.io/docs/concepts/tools#best-practices) and [fastapi-mcp best practices](https://fastapi-mcp.tadata.com/getting-started/best-practices) for more!
+- See [modelcontextprotocol.io best practices](https://modelcontextprotocol.io/docs/concepts/tools#best-practices) and [fastapi-mcp best practices](https://fastapi-mcp.tadata.com/getting-started/best-practices) for many more!

 <details>
 <summary>Having trouble?</summary>